An Awesome Secret About America’s National Debt

 This is brutal reality for America today.
 In the last few decades, debt spending and borrowing have increased dramatically, and the U.S. has become a net debtor, borrowing billions of dollars per year from the rest of the world.
 Nearly one third of the money the government overspends, it borrows from foreign countries.
 Today America is the most indebted nation on Earth.

 Take a good look at all the money being sucked out of America’s coffers by interest payments on that debt.
 In fiscal year 2011, the government paid $454 billion in interest.
-This past December alone, maintenance on the debt cost $98.6 billion.
+Last December alone, maintenance on the debt cost $98.6 billion.

 Look at how such enormous payouts hurt the nation.
 Last year, America’s top military officer, Adm.
 Michael Mullen, called America’s national debt “the biggest threat to our national security.”
 Why?
 He was just looking at the defense budget.
 U.S. military policy is being dictated less and less by strategic imperatives and more and more by budget constraints.

 Think about where all that money for interest payments is going.
 Trillions of dollars are flying out of the U.S. into other countries.
 Though borrowing may prosper America for a moment, it prospers the nation’s lenders in the long run—at America’s expense, more and more over time.